AlexeyAltunin/devops-tools-for-qa-automation-infrastructure/README.md

 **What could be used instead:**

 Whatever you like.
-CI/CD system is **key part** of test automation infrastructure but it is completely up to you to use that one that you like more or used by your compony.
+CI/CD system is **key part** of test automation infrastructure but it is completely up to you to use that one that you like more or used by your company.

  The most popular systems: